Best Text Editors For Linux | 2018 Edition

-Without further delay, let’s start our list of the most impressive, feature-rich, and useful source code editors:
+Without further delay, let’s start our list of the most impressive, feature-rich, and useful source code editors for Linux:

 Geany is a great text editor that integrates the GTK+ toolkit to deliver an excellent development environment.
 If you’re looking for a text editor that feels more like an IDE, Geany could be a great choice.
 This lightweight IDE supports all the main programming languages and has only a few dependencies from other packages.
 The notable features of Geany are pluggable interface, syntax highlighting, line numbering, etc. It comes with a clean interface and plenty of customizable options.
 It’s written in C and C++.

-The latest version of Geany that’s available for download is Geany 1.29.
+The latest version of Geany text editor for Linux that’s available for download is Geany 1.32.
 Find more details and download link here.

-The latest release of this great text editor is Brackets 1.8, which comes loaded with Node 6.3.1.
+The latest release of this great text editor is Brackets 1.11.
 Find the download link and further details here.

 KWrite, whose first public release was in 2000, is a lightweight text editor developed by KDE.
 It’s based on the KATE text editor and the KDE KParts technology.
 The major features of this popular text editor include word completion, auto-indentation, syntax, highlighting according to file type, Vi input mode, and support for plugins.
 Other exciting features of KWrite are extensibility, encoding support, remote file editing, etc. It’s written in C++.